sunluelectric/document-explainer/README.md

 2. **Context Assembly**: Top 10 most relevant chunks are selected and provided to the AI
 3. **AI Analysis**: GPT-5-mini (or configured model) analyzes the context and generates responses
 4. **Tool-Enhanced Iteration**: AI can autonomously use tools to:
    - Perform up to 5 semantic searches per query
    - Request more document chunks (in steps of 5, up to 25)
    - Record unanswered questions or suggestions
-5. **Online Cross-Check**: Every answer is reviewed by a cross-check agent, which may perform a web search and append corrections or confirmations
+5. **Online Cross-Check**: Every answer is reviewed by a cross-check agent, which may perform a web search using Serper API and append corrections or confirmations
 6. **Response Generation**: Final answer is provided, with `[Cross-Check Agent Comment]` if applicable

 ### Memory & Session Management